cxncu001/NLI/README.md

 ## Models for Nature Language Inference (NLI).

-We try to reproduct classic models in literal papers for Nature Language Inferece.
+We try to reproduct some classical models in literal papers for Nature Language Inferece, and show performance on Stanford Natural Language Inference data set ([SNLI](https://nlp.stanford.edu/projects/snli/)).

+## Models
+- decompose: A Decomposable Attention Model for Natural Language Inference, [paper](http://www.aclweb.org/anthology/D16-1244)
-To be continued ...
+- To be continued ...

 ## Environment
 - TensorFlow 1.3 or higher